Shintō Practice Today

 In the 600s the Emperor came to be called Tennō, the Heavenly Sovereign, the title still used today.

-Buddhism was officially introduced into Japan in 552 CE, by monks visiting from Korea.
+Buddhism was officially introduced into Japan from Korea in 552 CE.
 Buddhism had spread from India into Central Asia, and then moved along the Silk Road after that travel network was established in the 2nd century BCE.
 The monk Zhang Quian traveled along the Silk Road between 138 and 126 BCE, and Buddhism was officially introduced into China in 65 CE.
 Buddhism next spread to Korea.

 In 607 the Emperor of Japan sent an envoy to China to obtain more sutras.
 By 627 there were 46 Buddhist temples in Japan, staffed by 816 priests and 569 nuns.